Script-Based Certificate-Authentication Setup

 Host External ID and Deployment Script

 When configuring a new host and registering it to PrivX using deploy script, the host is assigned a unique external ID.
 For cloud hosts, this external ID is based on instance ID on cloud instance metadata.
-Instance IDs are automatically used, if you use --aws, --google-cloud, --azure or --openstack deployment flags.
+Instance IDs are automatically used, if you use --aws, --azure, --google-cloud, --openstack, --oracle-cloud or --vmware deployment flags.

 For on-prem hosts and hosts configured with deploy script but without cloud provider flag, the host's machine-id is used instead.